NovaLynxie/CoraBot_ReplIt/README.md

 # CoraBot_ReplIt
 UPDATE!
-CoraBot now has its music functionality back as repl.it now supports music bot functionality!
-A modified version of CoraBot's code for use with Replit. ~~This version does not have music functionality due to replit limitations.~~
+CoraBot now has its music functionality back as repl.it now supports music bot functionality! \n A modified version of CoraBot's code for use with Replit. ~~This version does not have music functionality due to replit limitations.~~